Tibor Reich: Fotextur

 During the 1950s Reich, began experimenting with patterns deriving from photography, instead of using a brush to imitate nature.
 Whilst looking at a snapshot of his wife he noticed the light and shade patterns on a section of an old stone wall.
-In his dark room, he set about distilling the pattern from the wall, starting the development of his new patented process ‘Fotextur.’
-Through this process, a pattern was produced by taking a photograph of a natural object or feature, making positive and negative prints from the photograph, and then re-arranging to make a design.
+In his dark room, he set about distilling the pattern from the wall and developed his patented process 'Fotextur.'
+This process produced a pattern by taking a photograph of a natural object or feature, making positive and negative prints from the photograph, and then re-arranging to make a design.

 In 1957, the Fotextur fabric Flamingo was awarded a Council of Industrial Design award presented by Prince Philip in its inaugural year.
-Michael Farr wrote a seven-page article in Design calling it ‘revolutionary’ and stating ‘Mr Reich has discovered a new way of seeing nature’.
-Pathe news also featured a four-minute news reel on Fotextur.
+Michael Farr wrote an article in Design calling it 'revolutionary' and stating 'Mr Reich has discovered a new way of seeing nature'.
+Pathe news also featured a newsreel on Fotextur.

 Fotextur was used on textiles, carpets, tiles, bags and pottery.

 Colotomic

 Launched at the Design Centre, Haymarket Colotomic was an evolution of the Fotextur process.
 It featured a print named Atomic that derived pattern from one of the first photographs ever taken of an atom-splitting experiment.

 It was unique for its use of colour.
 In 1953 Reich had trademarked a pre-pantone idea of systematic colour charting called Collingo.
 Atomic came in fourteen colourways each colourway contained four tones of a single colour.
 There were three principle colour groups and each tone within each group of colour contrasted and worked together.
 The range was intended to allow the consumer to mix colourways in one setting.
-In a three-page article for Design magazine Stephen Garrett stated ‘By careful selection of the colourways, it should be possible to get the exact overall colour effect that is wanted.’
+In a three-page article for Design magazine Stephen Garrett stated 'By careful selection of the colourways, it should be possible to get the exact overall colour effect that is wanted.'